Umair-230104/BI-MiniProjects/README.md

-We utilized data ingestion to efficiently collect raw data from multiple sources, followed by data cleaning to ensure the quality and consistency of the data.
-This process involved handling missing values, removing duplicates, and correcting errors to prepare the data for analysis.

-we also extracted unstructured data from an image with an AI model using Ollama.
+We utilized data ingestion to efficiently collect raw data from multiple sources, followed by data cleaning to ensure quality and consistency.
+This process included handling missing values, removing duplicates, and extracting unstructured data from an image using an AI model through Ollama.